sebas77/Svelto.MiniExamples/README.md

 ~~Main article: http://www.sebaslab.com/svelto-miniexamples-gui-and-services-layer/~~

 UI and ECS is an on going problem to solve.
-I have some better solution than what proposed in this example now.
+I have some better solutions than what proposed in this example now.

 ## Example 4: Pure .net + SDL example